 Ms. Douglas' practice emphasizes commercial, energy and intellectual property litigation.
 She represents an array of clients from diverse industries.

-She represents clients in energy matters involving exploration and production disputes, land ownership and expropriation litigation, landowner/mineral lessee disputes (including legacy litigation), royalty and related litigation and oil and gas marketing disputes.
+She represents clients in energy matters involving breach of contract issues, exploration and production disputes, land ownership and expropriation litigation, landowner/mineral lessee disputes (including legacy litigation), royalty and related litigation and oil and gas marketing disputes.
 She also has represented clients in cases that focused on pipeline servitudes, rights-of-way, easements and other matters.

 Ms. Douglas has handled cases involving trademark, copyright, patent infringement, trade secret litigation and cybersquatting.
 She also has experience in prosecuting trademark and trade name applications and drafting intellectual property licensing and work for hire agreements.